Offagna

-Panoramic view of Offagna from the main tower of the Rocca.

 Offagna is a comune (municipality) in the Province of Ancona in the Italian region of Marche, about 11 km southwest of Ancona.
 As of 31 December 2018, it had a population of 1,992 and an area of 10.5 km2.

 Offagna borders the following municipalities: Ancona, Osimo, Polverigi.
 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").